-Though heart attacks are common in the United States, there are various measures you can take to play your part in decreasing the chances of having a heart attack.
+Though heart attacks are common in the United States, there are various measures you can take to play your part to help prevent heart attacks.
 The central theme in preventing heart attacks is leading a healthy and balanced lifestyle.
 In fact, according to the Heart Organization, there are several lifestyle changes an individual can make to reduce the chance.
 These include but are not limited to:

 - Stopping smoking – Smoking can cause blood clots which can partially or completely block blood flow.
 The damage nicotine can cause on the circulatory is extensive.
 Specifically, it greatly increases the chance of developing atherosclerosis which is a disease where there is an excessive amount of plaque build-up.
 Since heart attacks occur when the blood flow is blocked, typically by plaque, smoking increases the chances having of a heart attack occurring.
 What is important to keep in mind is that nicotine comes in all shapes and sizes.
 Recently, devices such as JUULs and Puffbars have become a popular alternative to smoking cigarettes.
 However, these devices still contain nicotine and other chemical substances that can affect the circulatory system and ultimately increase the chance of having a heart attack.